PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 No root-model conversion was required for this observation-only destination migration.
 Commit and push this unit.
 Start the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.

+## Guarded terminal QKV bridge characterization

+The next unit contains only the guarded QKV Split/Conv/Concat bridge mapping result between the existing QKV-attention and singleton-reshape composites.
+Its indexed owner contract already covers the bounded counter schema, no-op, dynamic, fan-out, quantized, invariant, and rollback paths.
+The result has no default or load.

+The strict contract fixes the guard, exact owner expression, both composite boundaries, and proposed `cleanup.terminal.qkv_split_conv_concat_bridge` record.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `103 passed in 1.05s`; characterization plus related contracts is `104 passed, 1 xfailed in 1.13s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this characterization before replacing only the one mapping destination.
+Preserve the guard and both composites, update structural contracts, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.